Keyguard Frame

 Your keyguard will include snap-in tabs on all sides that “snap” into recesses on the inside edges of your keyguard frame.
 The tabs are designed to resist sliding the keyguard around on the tablet face, and to resist pulling the keyguard out.

-snap-in tab on outside edge of keyguard snap-in tab receiver on inside edge of keyguard frame
+snap-in tab on the outside edge of the keyguard snap-in tab receiver on the inside edge of the keyguard frame

 If you have a keyguard design that doesn’t reach all the way to the top of the frame, you should set “snap in tab on top edge of keyguard” to “no” in the “Keyguard Frame Info” section.
 If you don’t, you’ll have a free-floating snap-in tab in your model that you’ll have to remove in your slicer or you’ll have printing problems.